fancidev/euler/README.md

 [CMake](https://cmake.org/) is used to build the project.
 Both Linux and Windows are supported.

-Under Linux, it is recommended that you create a directory called `build` in the root folder of the working copy and build the project out-of-source.
+Under Linux, it is recommended to perform an out-of-source build.
+From the root folder of the working copy, run the following:
 ```
 mkdir build
 cd build
-cmake .. && make test
+cmake .. && make && make test
 ```
 This runs the solution for each problem and verifies its answer against the known correct answer.